Minority Front

-The Minority Front is a political party in South Africa.
+The Minority Front (MF) is a political party in South Africa.
 The party represents all minorities of South Africa, however, its support comes mainly from the South African Indian community.
 Its voter base is in the province of KwaZulu-Natal.
-The eThekwini district, (Durban), is the cultural and demographic centre of South Africa's Indian community.
+The eThekwini district (Durban) is the cultural and demographic centre of South Africa's Indian community.
 The party was founded in 1993 and led by Amichand Rajbansi until his death in December 2011.